jomasego/specialist-work-recommendations/data/knowledge_base/03_finding_talent_for_clients.md

 For complex projects or if you want to know the freelancer better:

-*   **Use Shakers Messaging:** Keep communication on the platform.
+*   **Use Makers Messaging:** Keep communication on the platform.
 *   **Prepare Questions:** Ask about their approach to your project, their experience with similar tasks, and their working style.
 *   **Assess Communication Skills:** How responsive and clear are they?

 ## 5. Hiring and Starting the Project

-*   **Send an Offer:** Once you've chosen a freelancer, send them an official offer through the Shakers platform.
+*   **Send an Offer:** Once you've chosen a freelancer, send them an official offer through the Makers platform.
 This will include the agreed scope, price, and terms.
 *   **Fund Escrow (Fixed-Price):** For fixed-price projects, you'll fund the first milestone or the full project amount into escrow.
 *   **Communication is Key:** Maintain regular communication with your freelancer throughout the project.

-By following these steps, you'll be well on your way to finding and hiring the perfect talent for your needs on Shakers.
+By following these steps, you'll be well on your way to finding and hiring the perfect talent for your needs on Makers.